ZhuoyunZhong/Mobile-Robot-Demo-with-Unity-ROS/part1_unity.md

 ![image](demo/plugin1.jpg)

 - Finally, we can now run the Unity, and try to control the robot with your keyboard.
+Also, by now, you will have the same setup as scene **RobotImported**.

 ![image](demo/navigating.gif)